No Fuss, No Mess:

 These can differ from one brand to another.
 Thus, it is important to always follow the directions perfectly.

 Dab the remover onto the stain.
-Some brands may require you to dilute the solution first before placing it onto the fabric.
+Some brands may require you to dilute the solution first before placing it onto the fabric - dont use more than necessary.

-Use the directed amount and avoid getting the product on any other portion of the cloth.
+Use the directed amount and avoid getting the chemical on any other portion of the cloth apart from the stains.

 3. Leave for Directed Period

 Leave the product in for as long as necessary.
-For some brands, you will only need to let the product soak in for a few minutes.
+For some brands, you will only need to let the product soak in for a few minutes to 10 minutes or so.

 Others, however, may require you to leave it on for longer.